Naturalclar/vsw/README.md

 # List light pastel themes
 vsw pastel --light

+# Set a vivid theme (interactive selection)
+vsw vivid

+# List available vivid themes
+vsw vivid --list

+# List dark vivid themes
+vsw vivid --dark

+# List light vivid themes
+vsw vivid --light

+# Set a color theme (interactive selection)
+vsw color

+# List available color themes
+vsw color --list

+# List dark color themes
+vsw color --dark

+# List light color themes
+vsw color --light
 ```

-## Pastel Themes
+## Theme Collections

-The CLI includes a collection of beautiful pastel color themes for VSCode.
-You can list and set these themes using the `pastel` command.
-When you set a pastel theme, it's automatically added to your favorites for quick access.
+The CLI includes collections of beautiful color themes for VSCode.
+You can list and set these themes using the `pastel`, `vivid`, and `color` commands.
+When you set a theme, it's automatically added to your favorites for quick access.

 ### Custom Colors

-All pastel themes come with custom color definitions that are applied directly to your repository's VSCode settings, so you don't need to install any theme extensions.
+All themes come with custom color definitions that are applied directly to your repository's VSCode settings, so you don't need to install any theme extensions.
 These custom colors are applied using the `workbench.colorCustomizations` and `editor.tokenColorCustomizations` properties in your repository's `.vscode/settings.json` file, making them specific to each repository.

+### Pastel Themes

+Soft, muted color themes with a gentle aesthetic.
+Use the `pastel` command to access these themes.

 Available pastel themes: